yadavnikhil03/Automate_edge_search/README.md

 ### Installation Steps

-1. Clone the repository or download the latest release from [GitHub](https://github.com/yadavnikhil03/Automate_edge_search/).
+1. Clone the repository or download by clicking on the CODE from [GitHub](https://github.com/yadavnikhil03/Automate_edge_search/) and Download the zip.
 2. Unzip the Download zip.

 -Load the extension in Microsoft Edge: